Martin Kostadinov

-Martin Kostadinov (Мартин Костадинов; born 13 May 1996) is a Bulgarian professional footballer who plays as a left back for Bulgarian Second League club Dunav Ruse.
+Martin Kostadinov (Мартин Костадинов; born 13 May 1996) is a Bulgarian professional footballer who plays as a left back for Fratria.

 Career

-Cherno More

 In January 2014, Kostadinov was included in Cherno More's 25-man squad for their training camp in Turkey.
 Martin made his full first team début in a 4-0 away win against Lyubimets on 9 March 2014, playing as left back for 60 minutes.
 On 27 October 2015, he scored his first goal for the club in a 5–0 away win over Vihar Stroevo in the Bulgarian Cup.
 Kostadinov was used sparingly in the next two years following his début, but made significant progress during the 2016–17 season when he was named in the starting XI for 12 matches.
 Martin won the Man of the match award in the final two league fixtures, a 1–3 home defeat by Ludogorets Razgrad on 28 May 2017 and a 2–2 away draw against Levski Sofia on 31 May 2017, when he scored his first league goal.

 Kostadinov started the 2017–18 season as first team regular, playing as left back.
 He won two consecutive Man of the match awards in the early rounds, a 1–0 home win over Dunav Ruse on 28 July, followed by a 1–1 away draw against Pirin Blagoevgrad on 4 August.

-Arda Kardzhali

 Kostadinov joined Arda Kardzhali in January 2020.

+In August 2023 he moved to the newly promoted to Third League team Fratria.
+He had an important role for the team promoting to Second League, being a regular starter.
+For the 2024-25 season he ended the season with 3 goals and 8 assists, becoming an important player for the team.
+On 12 June 2025 he extended his contract with Fratria.